 University representatives detailed pandemic-driven financial losses and other challenges facing their institutions to the House Science Committee, which is working to build support for research recovery legislation.

 Representatives from universities in four states briefed the House Science Committee last week on how the COVID-19 pandemic has disrupted their research programs and the lives of students and scientists.
-The committee is currently working to build support for the Research Investment to Secure the Economy (RISE) Act, which recommends Congress allocate about $25 billion for research recovery, and the Supporting Early-Career Researchers Act, which would create a two year fellowship program for scientists facing diminished job opportunities in academia.
+The committee is currently working to build support for the Research Investment to Spark the Economy (RISE) Act, which recommends Congress allocate about $25 billion for research recovery, and the Supporting Early-Career Researchers Act, which would create a two year fellowship program for scientists facing diminished job opportunities in academia.

 In her opening statement, Research and Technology Subcommittee Chair Haley Stevens (D-MI) argued that while universities had curbed many of their research programs to stem the pandemic, the federal government has “yet to hold up its end of the bargain.”
 Now, she continued, many universities “find themselves in real danger of financial ruin.”